 Lastly, wait for your tires to gain traction on the road again.
 It will be apparent when your vehicle stops hydroplaning.
 Until then, focus on staying calm and keeping the steering wheel steady.

 Increase the distance between you and the vehicles in front of you.
 This will give you both space and time to react to sudden changes on the road.
 It is impossible to predict what other drivers will do, especially in poor weather conditions.
 As a precaution, leave about three to five car lengths of space between you and the vehicle in front of you.

 Pay attention to the conditions of the road.
 Watch out for splashes from large puddles as they could obstruct your vision.
 Don't drive through flooded areas or standing water.
 Pools of water can hide potholes or mud that can damage or immobilize your vehicle.
 Be sure to avoid water that appears to have a current.

 Use your best judgment.
 If you aren't confident in your ability to continue driving in present road conditions, find a safe place to pull over.
 Make sure your car is visible to both oncoming and incoming traffic.
 Turn on your hazard lights and wait for weather conditions to improve.
 It's always preferable to pull over if weather conditions prevent you from seeing other vehicles or the road.

 Naturally, you can't control the weather, but there are a number of things you can do to minimize potential complications while driving in the rain.
-Make sure your vehicle is serviced routinely so it functions optimally no matter the weather conditions.
+Make sure your vehicle is serviced routinely by your local Mavis.
+Regular maintenance will help your vehicle function optimally no matter the weather conditions.
 Check your vehicle before you drive to ensure everything is in working order.